atfinke/WikiRaces/README.md

 - Framework responsible for most of the core game logic.
 #### /WKRUIKit
 - Framework responsible for the shared UI across the app.
+#### /WikiRaces
+- Contains the main project file with the release and multi-window debug targets.